SemiJack/sudoku/README.md

 # sudoku

 This is my first group coding project.
-I made it while I studying on WUT.
+I made it while studying on WUT.